 Ah, the good ‘ole days.

-It wasn’t until my first plane ride at the age of 9 or 10 that I actually appreciated nuts (once I learned that honey roasted peanuts existed and tasted like nothing I’d ever known).
+It wasn’t until my first plane ride at the age of 9 or 10 that I actually appreciated nuts (…because honey roasted peanuts…).
 Before then, nuts really only belonged in candy dishes on my grandparents coffee table, which I only went near when M&Ms were lurking in the bowl, for obvious reasons.

 Despite my proclamation that chocolate is all you need in life, you might actually need these too.